Double Categories of Relations

-By a ``strong" adjoint equivalence of double categories, we mean an oplax/lax adjoint equivalence where both functors are pseudo.
-In the case of the present development, this amounts to a Beck-Chevalley condition and the requirement that tabulators are in a particular sense ``functorial."
-In logic, Beck-Chevalley is the condition, roughly speaking, that substitution commutes with quantification (cf. \S 1.8 of \cite{BJ}).
-Categorically, this is to ask that certain adjoints commute.
+To start, recall that a ``strong" adjoint equivalence of double categories is an oplax/lax adjoint equivalence where both functors are pseudo.
+In the present development, the proof above shows that this amounts to a Beck-Chevalley condition and the requirement that tabulators are in a particular sense ``functorial."
+In logic, Beck-Chevalley is the condition, roughly speaking, that substitution commutes with quantification \cite[\S 1.8]{BJ}.
+Categorically, this is to ask that certain adjoints partially commute.
 Double categorically this is expressed by the following.